spectre-init/MasqLora/README.md

-# MasqLoRA: When LoRA Betrays: Backdooring Text-to-Image Models by Masquerading as Benign Adapters
+# When LoRA Betrays: Backdooring Text-to-Image Models by Masquerading as Benign Adapters

 This repository is the implementation of the paper **"When LoRA Betrays: Backdooring Text-to-Image Models by Masquerading as Benign Adapters"**.